ericchen321/guanxiongchen.io/pp/jack-in-a-box.md

 4. Extract features from the region
 5. Predict face value using a KNN classifer model

+##### Hardware Design - Step 1
 Here is the hardware setup of the pipeline.
 We used a Pi camera firmly mounted on the card holder to take pictures:

 ![](card_value_recog_3.PNG)

+##### Software Design - Step 2 to 5
 Step 2 to 5 are the "ML steps" within the entire pipeline.
 The diagram below more specifically explains our ML pipeline for face value recognition:

 ![](card_value_recog_1.PNG)

 Also we trained the model by ourselves, as opposed to grabbing it from somewhere on the internet.
 First of all, We built our training set consisting of 9,830 images by manually taking pictures of each face value and conducting data augmentation.
-Then I trained with two classification algorithms - SVM and KNN.
+Then I trained with two classification algorithms - **SVM** and **KNN**.
 Once training is done, I tested each model under various lightning conditions.
 Eventually I found that the two models yielded the same performances (100% accuracy with 25 test images), so I just selected KNN as my final choice.

+#### Hurdles

+##### CV - traditional or ML-based?
 A major challenge we had was choosing between traditional image recognition methods such as template matching and ML-based methods for recognizing card values.
 And in fact I tested a template matching algorithm and it somehow worked.
 Eventually we did not use it for its terribly low speed - while our KNN-based algorithm can recognize a digit in less than a second, the template matching algorithm takes roughly 30 seconds!
 That is intolerable if we want our players to have any fun with our kiosk.

+##### Image Quality
 Another challege was ensuring card images we got from our camera are clear.
 We noticed that if our camera is not well-focused, or some shadows projected on the card, our ML pipeline would perform horribly bad.
 So we had to build a case to cover our camera:

 ![](card_value_recog_2.PNG)